-On January 4, 2012, Sohu Video, the holding entity of Sohu's video division, adopted a 2011 Share Incentive Plan (the "Video 2011 Share Incentive Plan") which provides for the issuance of up to 25,000,000 ordinary shares of Sohu Video (amounting to 10% of the outstanding Sohu Video shares on a fully-diluted basis) to management and key employees of the video division and to Sohu management.
-As of March 31, 2014, grants of options for the purchase of 16,368,200 ordinary shares of Sohu Video had been made and were effective under the Video 2011 Share Incentive Plan.
+On January 4, 2012, Sohu Video, the holding entity of Sohu's video division, adopted a 2011 Share Incentive Plan (the "Video 2011 Share Incentive Plan") which provides for the issuance of up to 25,000,000 ordinary shares of Sohu Video to management and key employees of the video division and to Sohu management.
+As of June 30, 2014, grants of options for the purchase of 16,368,200 ordinary shares of Sohu Video had been made, of which options for the purchase of 4,972,800 ordinary shares were vested.

-For purposes of ASC 718, no grant date may be established until mutual understanding of the option awards' key terms and conditions between Sohu Video and the recipients can be reached, and such mutual understanding cannot be reached until the enterprise value of Sohu Video and hence the fair value of the options is determinable and can be accounted for.
+For purposes of ASC 718-10-25, no grant date may be established until a mutual understanding can be reached between Sohu Video and the recipients as to the option awards' key terms and conditions, and such mutual understanding cannot be reached until the fair value of the awards is determinable and can be accounted for.
+No grant date could be determined as of June 30, 2014, because the broader terms and conditions of the option awards had neither been finalized nor mutually agreed upon with the recipients.

-Management concluded that as of March 31, 2014 certain significant factors necessary to determine the fair value of Sohu's video division remained uncertain.
-On the basis that the broader terms and conditions of the option awards had neither been finalized nor mutually agreed with the recipients, no grant of options had occurred for purposes of ASC 718 and hence no share-based compensation expense was recognized for the three months ended March 31, 2014.